How to Find Clay, the Definitive Guide

 You will probably want to fire your clay but that is not the focus of this article.
 If you want to fire your pottery primitively check out the article I wrote on how to fire pottery without a kiln located here.

 If you will be firing in an electric kiln you will need to be careful because you don’t know how high you can fire this clay before it starts melting.
-Start low and take it up a little at a time, keeping your pot (or whatever you made form your wild clay) in a bowl or on a tile or something that you have already fired from clay that can handle the temperature.
+Start low and take it up a little at a time, keeping your pot (or whatever you made from your wild clay) in a bowl or on a tile or something that you have already fired from clay that can handle the temperature.
 That way if it melts it won’t make a huge mess in your kiln.

 More information for how to find clay

 There is much more that can be said about how to find clay, how to process it and use it but an article is not the best way to share that information.
-Which is why I created a video based online class about this subject that I call Native Clay 101, you can check it out at this link.
+Which is why I created a video based online class about this subject that I call Wild Clay 101, you can check it out at this link.
 You might also be interested in checking out my YouTube channel where I show how to find and process wild clays, here is my YouTube link.

 If you have questions or comments about any of this please leave a comment below and I will answer you.